 Eating can be cheap- stick to places busy with locals, and stay away from Thamel, and you can easily fill yourself up for $2-$3 a meal.
 If you eat vegetarian meals you can save a little more too.

-Bus travel within Nepal is well priced, and you always have the option of taking a local bus for a few dollars to Pokhara, or the more spacious and comfortable tourist bus for around $20.
+Bus travel within Nepal is well-priced, and you always have the option of taking a local bus for a few dollars to Pokhara, or the more spacious and comfortable tourist bus for around $20.
 Hire a scooter or motorbike for a couple of dollars a day in Kathmandu to give yourself the ultimate freedom!

 Nepal is still a great budget destination and perfect for backpackers who are willing to work a bit harder for discounts, and who stay out of the Thamel tourist traps.

 Backpacker budget: An ideal backpacker budget would be $20 a day, but make it $30 if you plan to drink.
 Beer is notoriously expensive in Nepal comparatively.
+You will also want to factor in the cost of an Everest base camp trek.

 Contributed by Marco Sison of Nomadic Fire